Elon Musk says Tesla is twice as safe with Autopilot on, but his stats don’t add up.

 So the Tesla Autopilot crash stats are for highway driving, while the other stats are for all driving.

-But according to the US Federal Highway Administration, Americans drove 3.2 trillion miles in 2017, of which 2.3 billion were on Interstate highways and other arterial roads, and 0.9 trillion were on other types of roads.
+But according to the US Federal Highway Administration, Americans drove 3.2 trillion miles in 2017, of which 2.3 trillion were on Interstate highways and other arterial roads, and 0.9 trillion were on other types of roads.
 Assuming Tesla drivers drive in about the same proportions as other drivers, about one-quarter of the driving is not on highways.

 So the bases are very different.